studio24/deployer-recipes/docs/show-summary.md

 ## Usage

-Run on any environment to create the file
+Run on any environment to display current deploy information

 ```dep studio24:show-summary environment```